 The Plaine de Mazerolles marshes are three kilometers long and one kilometer wide and situated on a migration route.
 This makes them an ideal resting place and refuge for many bird species throughout the year.
 They include over 3,000 teal, mallards, northern shovelers, common pochards, tufted ducks, and waders such as snipes and pee-wits.
 Sixty or so different species can be found in the Plaine de Mazerolles marshes.

 This very active wildlife thrives in a rich and diverse ecosystem.
-As you explore the Plaine de Mazerolles by boat, you will also come across many varieties of plants, with over 200 different plant species, 11 of which are protected, and sphagnum moss peat bogs that are home to many different insects, all essential to the preservation of a delicate ecological balance.
+As you explore the Plaine de Mazerolles by boat, you will also come across many varieties of plants.
+They are over 200 different plant species, 11 of which are protected.
+There are alsosphagnum moss peat bogs that are home to many different insects.
+All essential to the preservation of a delicate ecological balance.

 Organizing a boat trip on the River Erdre